 Would love your thoughts, please comment at the end of the post!

-- It is important for children to see adults enjoying healthy foods, but occasionally having other things like ice cream or chips in moderation too.
-It is important to show children how to eat “occasional” foods like desserts and other snacks in moderation with fruits, vegetables, lean proteins, and whole grains.
+1. Eat everything in moderation: It is important for children to see adults enjoying healthy foods, but occasionally having other things like ice cream or chips in moderation too.